SWEG-2016EC-Batch/C-pp/ETS0907_Meaza_Zelalem/transmission_time.md

 ## Steps

 1. **Input File Size:**
-   - Prompt the user to input the size of the file in bytes.
+   - Accept the size of the file in bytes.
    - Validate the input:
      - Ensure it is a numeric value.
      - Ensure the value is non-negative.